-But there are still rare cases where going to court is necessary.
-Read on to find out when and how your car accident case can be settled at trial.
+But there are still cases when going to court is necessary.
+Read on to find out when and how your car accident claim can be settled at trial.

 Before Filing a Lawsuit

 It may be necessary to take a car accident case to court if there are ongoing disputes between the parties or if the insurance company fails to respond to your demand letter.
-But those situations are typically rare because most insurance companies and attorneys have a general idea of how much the case is worth.
+However, most insurance companies and attorneys will have a general idea of how much the case is worth.

 Hiring a Personal Injury Attorney

-If you're filing a lawsuit against someone, you will need to hire an attorney to represent you.
+If you're filing a lawsuit against someone, you should hire an attorney to represent you.
 Although filing a case without an attorney is possible, doing so will likely put you at a big disadvantage.
-It's typically in your best interests to have an experienced attorney handle your case, so you can recover the maximum amount of money you deserve.
+It's in your best interest to have an experienced attorney handle your case so you can recover the maximum amount of money you deserve.